 In the Netherlands we cooperate in lobbying and on Food sovereignty issues with different organisations such as Friends of the Earth Netherlands, Greenpeace, development organisation ICCO and others.
 On 8 October 2010 we organised a day where 45 people form 25 organisations discussed food and agriculture, which yielded the ‘declaration of Utrecht; agriculture 2013’.
 Core words: regionalisation, food sovereignty, market regulation and healthy soils.

-In 2014 and 2016 we co-organised the ‘Voedsel Anders’ (Food Otherwise) conferences, see the wbsite www.voedselanders.nl (also in English)
+In 2014 and 2016 we co-organised the ‘Voedsel Anders’ (Food Otherwise) conferences, and in 2018 the ‘Voedsel anders Caravane’, and a third conference in April 2020.
+See the wbsite www.voedselanders.nl (also in English)